 - Financing method

-When a domestic or international investor has demand for the capital, please contact “Taiwan Venture Capital Association” for assistance.
-With about 260 members, the Association regularly organizes conferences and seminars and liaises between its members and high-tech companies to facilitate investment flow.
+- Domestic or international investor who has demand for the capital, please contact “Taiwan Venture Capital Association” for assistance.
+The Association regularly organizes conferences and seminars and liaises between its members and high-tech companies to facilitate investment flow.

 In order to facilitate the development of the STSP and integrate its regional resources and existing industrial development base, the STSPB plans to recruit enterprises from the following six industries: IC, computer and peripherals, telecommunications, optoelectronics, precision machinery, and biotechnology.

-R&D institutes at the STSP include the Tainan Branch of the National Center for High-Performance Computing; the National Cheng Kung University R&D Center at the STSP; the Telecom Technology Center; the National Laboratory Animal Center at the National Applied Research Laboratories; the Metal Industries Research & Development Center at Kaohsiung Science Park; the Tainan Science Park SME Incubator at the Small and Medium Enterprise Administration of the Ministry of Economic Affairs; and finally the 3D Printing Medical Device Demonstration Field of the Industrial Technology Research Institute.
-Additionally, there is also the Industrial Technology Research Institute Southern Region Campus; Academia Sinica Biotechnology Experimental Center in Southern Taiwan; the Asian Vegetable Research and Development Center; the Livestock Research Institute; the Sugar Research Institute; the Fisheries Research Institute in Tainan; the Uni-President Group Central Research Institute; the Chi Mei Foundation Hospital and Medical Research Center; the Academia-Industry Consortium For Southern Taiwan Science Park; and the Electronics Testing Center, Taiwan.
+R&D institutes at the STSP include the National Center for High-performance Computing (NCHC); the National Cheng Kung University R&D Center at the STSP; the Telecom Technology Center; the National Laboratory Animal Center – Tainan; the Metal Industries Research & Development Centre at Kaohsiung Science Park; The SME Incubator At Tainan Science Park, Small and Medium Enterprise Administration, MOEA; and finally the 3D Printing Medical Device Demonstration Field of the Industrial Technology Research Institute.
+Additionally, there is also the Industrial Technology Research Institute (Southern Region Campus); Academia Sinica Biotechnology Center in Southern Taiwan (ASBCST) in Southern Taiwan; the Asian Vegetable Research and Development Center; the Livestock Research Institute; the Sugar Research Institute; the Fisheries Research Institute in Tainan; the Uni-President Group Central Research Institute; the Chi Mei Foundation Hospital and Medical Research Center; the Academia-Industry Consortium for Southern Taiwan Science Park; and the Electronics Testing Center, Taiwan.

 The STSP is a Science Park for everyone and the STSPB welcomes all visitors.
 The approximate visit time is about one hour.
 Due to the required preparation time, please write or fax us 10 days before the desired date of your visit by one of the contact methods listed below:

-- Write a letter and send us a fax to inform us of the basic information of the visitors, including: the number and name of the group, purpose of the visit, preferred language, transportation needs, mobile phone number of the group leader or contact person, and the preferred visit date and time (at 886-6-5051001 extn.
-2133 for Ms. Kuo);
+- Write a letter and send us a fax to inform us of the basic information of the visitors, including: the number and name of the group, purpose of the visit, preferred language, transportation needs, mobile phone number of the group leader or contact person, and the preferred visit date and time (Fax: 886-6-5050312)

 - Official letters are required for visitors from Mainland China.
 In order to avoid scheduling problems, it is recommended that groups should contact the Investment Promotion Section of the Investment Services Division.
-Our visiting hours are between 9:30-12:00 in the morning and 14:00-17:00 in the afternoon from Monday to Friday.
+Our visiting hours are between 10:00-12:00 and 14:00-16:00 from Monday to Friday.